Wolox/ios-technical-interview/README.md

 - `{API KEY}`: A Giphy provided API token to authenticate the request

 We already have an `API KEY` in place for this excersise that you can use for the challenge.

 **API KEY:** `ek7rK0Eh2sbmBGwOFVsFBe93Stt4xQTB`

+For this exercise we are just going to search for the term swift, you don't need to implement a search bar.

+**SEARCH TERM:** `swift`

 ##### Response